csf-dev/CSF.Screenplay/CSF.Screenplay.Docs/docs/WritingTests.md

 ## Consider a fluent-style assertions library

 Depending upon the testing framework you have chosen, you may or may not have access to fluent-style assertions functionality.
 NUnit, for example, provides assertions based upon [the constraint model], which is an extensible fluent-style syntax.

-If your chosen testing framework does not provide easy-to-read assertions, consider an external assertion library such as [Shouldly] or [Fluent Assertions] or similar.
+If your chosen testing framework does not provide easy-to-read assertions, consider an external assertion library.
+Assertion libraries to consider include [Shouldly] and [Fluent Assertions].

 [the constraint model]: https://docs.nunit.org/articles/nunit/writing-tests/assertions/assertion-models/constraint.html
 [Shouldly]: https://github.com/shouldly/shouldly